 King Richard III College is one of the best British Schools in Mallorca (Majorca) offering a bilingual education to all students in both Primary and Secondary School.

-ICT is a vital part of each pupil’s life and through the British curriculum in Spain we aim to enhance the pupils’ experience.
-At our international school in Mallorca (Majorca), Spain, we offer opportunities for a bilingual education where pupils can:
+Computing is a vital part of each student’s life and through the British curriculum in Spain we aim to prepare pupils for living in the digital age.
+At our international school in Mallorca we offer opportunities for a bilingual education where pupils can:

-- Develop, maintain and stimulate their curiosity, interest and enjoyment in ICT at Key Stages 3, 4 and 5.
+- Develop, maintain and stimulate their curiosity, interest, knowledge and enjoyment in Computer Science at Key Stages 3, 4 and 5.

-At King Richard III College all bi-lingual students have access to ICT through our state of the art computer network which uniquely functions on both Windows and Mac operating systems to ensure the broadest possible learning experience.
+At King Richard III College all secondary students have access to Computing through our discrete Computer Science lessons to ensure the broadest possible learning experience for each student.

 Key Stage 3

-The department uses its own innovative and engaging scheme of work for the delivery of ICT in Years 7, 8 and 9, which is fully compliant with the British National Curriculum framework.
+The department uses its own innovative and engaging scheme of work for the delivery of Computer Science in Years 7, 8 and 9, which is fully compliant with the British National Curriculum framework.

 Key Stage 4